-Can We Move On: From The Trope of Artists Using Their Talent As A Free Pass For Bad Behavior
+Can We Move On: From the Trope of the Male Artist Whose ‘Genius’ Gives Him a Pass to Be a Jerk

 Why the Exhausting Endurance of the ‘Tortured Artist’ Syndrome Must End

 It’s hardly rare in Bollywood to condone toxic behavior by men, and movies depicting this trope often cough up excuses for it too.
 In Rock On, Farhan Akhtar’s character was so engrossed in his talent and popularity that he forgot to acknowledge the grievances of his fellow band-members.
 In London Dreams, Ajay Devgn’s character was so threatened by the popularity of Salman Khan’s character that he tried to steer him to substance abuse and actively harmed his mental health.
 In Gully Boy, Ranveer Singh’s character was so lost amid the sudden attention his talent was receiving that he cheated on his girlfriend.
 The latter was, perhaps, a lot less severe than the others, and maybe even a lot more excusable, but still furthered the same trope.
-If you’re wondering what these characters’ actions’ consequences were, well, they were all subsequently forgiven by the people they wronged.
+If you’re wondering what the consequences of characters’ actions were, well, they were all subsequently forgiven by the people they wronged.

 It’s 2021.
 Can someone please explain to me why we’re condoning this behavior?
 The fact that their behavior either boosted their talent, or helped them find their moral center, or led them to understand that they had messed up priorities, to begin with, don’t seem like good enough excuses.
 Where is the logic in someone doing something terrible, and growing spiritually as a result?
 What about the people they traumatized along the way?

 Given that these characters are fictional, sure, no real person was traumatized.
 You’d, maybe, think I’m just getting worked up over nothing.
 But am I?
-I want to argue that artists’ normalization of toxic behavior on the big screen for decades has led us to condone their unhealthy behavior — the whole spectrum of it — even in real life.
+I want to argue that the normalization of toxic behavior by artists on the big screen for decades has led us to condone their unhealthy behavior — the whole spectrum of it — even in real life.

 Why else would producers think to spend Rs.
 100 crores on a movie depicting how Sanjay Dutt was simply a victim of his circumstances?
-By his “circumstances,” I mean his socio-economic privilege, the fact that his career was almost served to him on a platter, and the fact that the “star power” of his parents made him a hit with people, among other things.
+By his “circumstances,” I mean his socio-economic privilege, the fact that his career was almost served to him on a platter, and the fact that the “star power” of his parents made him an instant hit with the masses, among other things.
 Yet, the biopic simply focused on suggesting how people should never blame him for any harm he may have caused to others, because, well, what other option did the poor thing have?
 The filmmakers knew this was a bankable narrative.
 The fact that the movie made almost Rs.
 600 crores, proves they were right.
-And it’s hardly surprising that Ranbir Kapoor played Sanjay Dutt in the film.
+And it’s hardly surprising that Ranbir Kapoor yet again embodied the trope, playing Sanjay Dutt in the film.

 People have written endless essays about how society has allowed male “geniuses” — creative or otherwise — to get away with bad behavior because, hey, they’re talented.
 Evidence of that: well, the flood of #MeToo accusations against artists in India and abroad.

 The trope may be a reflection of real life, in that sense.
-Unfortunately, however, they also maintain the status quo regarding how we deal with these creative geniuses’ toxic behavior.
+Unfortunately, however, it also serves to maintain the status quo regarding how we deal with these creative geniuses’ toxic behavior.
 And if the #MeToo movement has taught us anything, this needs to change.
 So, can we please move on from the trope of artists using their talent as a free pass for bad behavior and stop excusing it in real life too?